bigmistqke/solid-canvas/README.md

 ## additional API

-- [ ] Layer: divide scene up into multiple canvases for optimization
+- [ ] Layer: component to divide scene up into multiple canvases for optimization
+- [ ] Controller-prop: callback which can control the props
+- [ ] Editable-prop for Path2D: handles to manipulate the path